TYPO3-Initiatives/content-block-registration-api/Documentation/IntegratorManual/YamlReference/Types/Checkbox/Index.rst

    :sep:`|` :aspect:`Default:` ''
    :sep:`|`

    Default value set if a new record is created.
+As example, value 5 enabled first and third checkbox.

+   Each bit corresponds to a check box.
+This is true even if there is only one checkbox which which then maps to bit-0.

 items
    :sep:`|` :aspect:`Required:` true